 Powell remembers the struggles of their previous financial stack, “We had all these different platforms and none of them were integrated, so we were duplicating a lot of work.
 It was becoming more and more apparent that no matter what we built on top of Sage 300, that base wasn’t sufficient to support our changing multi-entity needs.
 We wanted a core financial solution that would manage the information we required, without forcing us into workarounds.”
 By leveraging Sage Intacct’s flexible dimensions to harmonize and streamline UNITI’s chart of accounts, her team gained the ability to track various restricted and unrestricted income streams and expenses—across hundreds of departments, programs, and even individual participants.

 “Not only has our chart of accounts become 50 times smaller, it’s also really consistent and intuitive,” shared Powell.
 “Now, the account for transportation is the same across all three entities, so our staff that work for more than one society don’t have to remember different codes.
 They just type in ‘transportation’ and it pops right up.”
-These improvements are critical, since the nonprofit’s popular affordable and inclusive living and community inclusion services have led to new contracts, more staff, and, of course, a greater financial reporting burden.
+These improvements are critical, since the nonprofit’s popular inclusive living and community inclusion services have led to new contracts, more staff, and, of course, a greater financial reporting burden.

 Doing more with less, despite growing complexities